Almaty Metro: Architecture

 When designing the stations, the best traditions of architectural design, set by Soviet architects, were continued.
 Each station is unique and combines high aesthetics, historicism, and national artistic motives.
 Each station is decorated with a thematic panel that tells about the cultural and historical heritage.
-When decorating the walls and floors, natural facing granite stones of the Kurdai, Kurta, and Kapal-Arasan deposits of Kazakhstan were used.
+When decorating the walls and floors, natural facing granite stones from the Kurdai, Kurta, and Kapal-Arasan deposits of Kazakhstan were used.

 Operations

-The metro operating hours are daily, from 6:20 to 0:00 (UTC+6).
-Until January 4, 2012, the metro worked from 6:00 to 0:00 (UTC + 6).
+The metro operating hours are daily, from 6:20 to 0:00 (UTC+5).
+Until January 4, 2012, the metro worked from 6:00 to 0:00 (UTC + 5).